- Retail Nurseries, Northern Calif. Coastal Counties

 Remarkable fruit for mild winter climates in So.
 Calif., So.
 Ariz.
 Heavy crops of sweet, crisp, flavorful apples even in low desert.
 Fresh/cooked.
 Keeps 2 months in refrigerator.
 200 hours.
 Self-fruitful or pollenized by Dorsett Golden or Einshemer.
 USDA Zones 5-10.

-New, from New Zealand.
 Superb late season fruit: very crisp and tangy, more flavorful than Granny Smith.
 Excellent keeper.
 Green with dark red blush.
 October-November harvest.
+Discovered in New Zealand in 1952, grown in U.S. since 1980s.
 700 hours.
+Proven very productive in trial with much less chilling than the estimated requirement.
 Self-fruitful.
 USDA Zones 5-10.

 Outstanding sweet apple for warm winter areas.
 Firm, very flavorful, sweet like Golden Delicious.
 Productive throughout So.CA and Phoenix, AZ.
 Good early season sweet apple for Central CA. 100 hours.
 Self-fruitful.
 USDA Zones 5-10.